top of page

 These are both perfect for sun and dry soil.
 They're some of my favorites for fall flowers even though they bloom all summer too.
 They work really well in beds with other tall yellows like the sunflowers and goldenrods to play off of purples and greens.

-2. Perennials for Shade/Part-Shade Gardens or Pots by Sara
+2. Perennials for Shade/Part-Shade Gardens or Containers by Sara

 These plants were chosen to add bright colors to a shady garden and can even be used in a combo pot for fall season!